-- 5.1 When approached with a view to appointment, a prospective arbitrator should make sufficient enquiries in order to inform himself whether there may be any justifiable doubts regarding his impartiality or independence; whether he is competent to determine the issues in dispute: and whether he is able to give the arbitration the time and attention required.
+- 5.1 When approached with a view to appointment, a prospective Aarbitrator should make sufficient enquiries in order to inform himself whether there may be any justifiable doubts regarding his impartiality or independence; whether he is competent to determine the issues in dispute: and whether he is able to give the arbitration the time and attention required.
 He may also respond to enquiries from those approaching him, provided that such enquiries are designed to determine his suitability and availability for the appointment and provided that the merits of the case are not discussed. - 5.2 Throughout the arbitral proceedings, an Arbitrator should avoid any unilateral communications regarding the case with any party, or its representatives.
-If such communication should occur, the Arbitrator should inform the other parties of its substance. - 5.3 An Arbitrator should not accept any gift or hospitality, directly, from any part to the arbitration.
-An Arbitrator should be meticulous in avoiding significant social or professional contacts with any party to the arbitration other than in the presence of other parties.
+If such communication should occur, the Arbitrator should inform the other parties of its substance.